History

 The ship of the first Eisbeinessen

-The MS “ST. LOUIS “and the history of the Eisbeinessen
+The MS ‘ST. LOUIS’ and the history of the Eisbeinessen

-The penultimate journey of the MS “St. Louis “was in May 1939, with 937 German Jews to Cuba.
-Although all the passengers had valid papers, their entry to Havana was denied.
-After long negotiations, it went on to the United States, but even there no entry permit.
-The MS “St. Louis “returned to Antwerp, where – after long negotiations – long an agreement could also be achieved.
-As a result, the Jewish immigrants were able to leave the ship and spread across several European countries.
-Unfortunately, the majority of immigrants came in the course of the war back into the dominion of the Nazi regime.
-According to the latest research 254 of them were murdered in the Holocaust.
+The penultimate voyage of the MS ‘St. Louis’ took place in May 1939, carrying 937 German Jews to Cuba.
+Although all passengers had valid papers, they were denied entry to Havana.
+After lengthy negotiations, the ship continued on to the United States, but was also denied entry there.
+The MS St. Louis then returned to Antwerp, where an agreement was finally reached after lengthy negotiations.
+As a result, the Jewish emigrants were able to leave the ship and dispersed to various European countries.
+Unfortunately, the majority of the emigrants fell back under the control of the Nazi regime during the war.
+According to recent research, 254 of them were murdered in the Holocaust.

-The last Voyage of the MS “St. Louis” went from Hamburg to New York and Murmansk to Kiel, where she was a living ship for the Navy from 1940 to 1944.
-After heavy bombing and damage the MS “St. Louis” transferred to Hamburg in 1946 and served here at the Altona Landungsbrücken to 1950 as a hotel ship.
+The MS St. Louis’s last voyage took it from Hamburg via New York and Murmansk to Kiel, where it served as a residential ship for the Kriegsmarine from 1940 to 1944.
+After heavy bombing and damage to the stern, the MS St. Louis was transferred to Hamburg in 1946 and served as a hotel ship at the Altona landing stages until 1950.

 Menu of the first Eisbeinessen on the ship St. Louis